The Jelling Monuments

 The Royal Jelling visitor`s centre is located close to the monuments.
 In the amazing Kongernes Jelling experience centre, you can explore the world of the Vikings and the exciting history of the Jelling Monuments in an interactive exhibition.
 With digital technology, you can experience how the Vikings lived around 1,000 years ago in Jelling.
 In the special exhibitions different cultural and natural aspects are highlighted in relation to the monuments outside.

 The technology gives a unique and super modern sensory experience regarding the life of the Vikings.
-It is possible to imagine how it had been to sitting around the fireplace listen to stories to the life as Viking going to war.
+It is possible to imagine how it had been to sit around the fireplace listening to stories to the life as Viking going to war.

 The Viking Market in Jelling is a real Viking heritage festival, where you can find crafts, enjoy food and drinks at the Viking Long House, watch Viking horse shows with real Viking Age horses, also called Icelandic horses.
 Here you can discover the Viking in you - also by visiting the Kongernes Jelling experience centre, you can get to know the world of the Vikings in interactive exhibitions.